The Legal Commission of the Council of States agrees to the PA 21.449. Read on

 In this paper we present the concrete implementation of our approach.
 It contains numerous calculation examples for typical separation cases.
 They all prove the practical feasibility of our approach.

-The Federal Council's proposal to reorganize maintenance payments for children has reached the National Council's legal committee.
-After the consultation, there were hardly any changes compared to his first idea - and certainly no improvements.
-However, during the deliberations of the Legal Commission, we had the opportunity to present our ideas for a simple and fair regulation of child support in this body.
-Continue reading
+The Federal Council's legal commission has reached the Federal Council proposal for the new regulation of maintenance contributions for children.
+Compared to his first performance, he has hardly experienced any changes after the consultation - and certainly no improvements.
+However, as part of the advice of the legal commission, we had the opportunity to present our ideas of a simple and fair regulation of child maintenance in this body.
+Read on